pawandeepthind/dev-multivm/README.md

 # What

-Project is to setup multi-vm development environment (replicate production locally) with pre-required software installed on the machines.
+Project to setup multi-vm development environment (replicate production locally) with pre-required software installed on the machines.
 This setup uses
   * vagrant
   * virtual box as the provider
   * Ansible to orchestrate installation of software